Programming Backpropagation with Reverse Handlers for Arrows

 Algebraic effects \cite{PlotkinPower2001} and effect handlers \cite{PlotkinPretnar2013} provide powerful abstractions and implementation techniques for computational effects.
 There are various extensions and variations of algebraic effects and handlers.
 The arrow calculus with operations and handlers \cite{Sanada2024} is an extension of the arrow calculus and provides an arrow version of algebraic effects and handlers.

-The most important and interesting functionality for training of neural networks is backpropagation \cite{RumelhartHintonWilliams1986,Linnainmaa1976}, which is a special case of reverse-mode automatic differentiation.
-Automatic differentiation (e.g.\ \cite{Baydin+2017,PearlmutterSiskind2008}) is a family of algorithms to compute derivatives of functions.
+The most important and interesting functionality for training of neural networks is backpropagation \cite{RumelhartHintonWilliams1986,Linnainmaa1976}, which is a special case of reverse-mode automatic differentiation (AD), which is a family of algorithms to compute derivatives of functions (e.g.\ \cite{Baydin+2017,PearlmutterSiskind2008}).
 CRDCs \cite{Cockett+2020} and RDRCs \cite{Cruttwell+2021} provide a categorical foundation of reverse-mode automatic differentiation.